reducktion/socrates/CONTRIBUTING.md

 ```

 Wonderful!
 Now let's go ahead and create the class we just referenced in that array. <br>
+Create a directory in `src/Core/Europe/` named "Socratia" and create a new PHP class inside it.
 We'll name it `SocratiaIdvalidator` and implement `IdValidator`:

 ```php